Remastering Lara's first trilogy

 It's a budget approach to remaster, yet it takes some work to convey these old titles true to their originals.
 Overall, I'm fairly happy with the result, but it doesn't reach the high quality of work we've seen studios like Nightdive do with Turok and Quake from the same era.
 I've played these titles since they were launched and it's difficult for me to see how newcomers will feel about it, but I'm guessing they will face a fairly steep learning curve and not very enticing visuals.

-At the end of the day it's a welcome and neat collection for the veterans of the old titles, not so much for newcomers, but if you're curious about the original Tomb Raiders this is a great place to play them.
+At the end of the day it's a welcome and neat collection for the veterans of the old titles, not so much for newcomers but if you're curious about these originals this is a great place to play them.
 Give those tank controls a chance and relive the magic of these classics in upgraded visuals!